Monster Energy: In popular culture

-Christine Weick, a controversial and outspoken American Christian activist and author, created a video that argued that Monster Energy sports drinks is associated with Satan.
-The November 2014 video was published on YouTube, garnering over eleven million views as of 2018.
+Christine Weick, an American Christian activist and author, created a video that argued that Monster Energy sports drinks are associated with Satan.
+The November 2014 video was published on YouTube, garnering over 14 million views as of 2024.
 The viral nature of the video got her an appearance on the Web Redemption segment of Comedy Central's Tosh.0.

-The energy drink also features as product placement in the video game Death Stranding, in which it restores the stamina and can be consumed by the main character in his private room.
+The energy drink also features prominently as product placement in the video game Death Stranding (2019), in which it restores stamina and can be consumed by the main character in his private room.